arguelle/VTOL-at-UNLV/Build-Log.md

 ## PX4 Configuration
-* Once PX4 has been flashed onto your flight controller you are now able to modify the parameters.
+* Once PX4 has been flashed onto your flight controller you can then modify parameters.
 This section will go over what parameters have been modified on this build and why.
 You can find more information on these parameters on the PX4 website [here](https://docs.px4.io/main/en/config/actuators.html)
 ## Actuator Outputs
 1. Within the "Actuator Outputs" plane we can assign which actuator corresponds to which output on our flight controller.
-If you refer back to our wiring assignment you will notice that we have M1 to the front left motor or Motor 1, M2 to the front right motor or Motor 2, M3 to the rear motor or Motor 3, and so on.
+If you refer back to our wiring assignment you will see that we have M1 paired with the front left motor or Motor 1, M2 to the front right motor or Motor 2, M3 to the rear motor or Motor 3, and so on.
 2. Assigning the PWM Minimum, and Maximum values will limit the range at which the actuators will rotate from a minimum of 800 to a maximum of 2200.
-It is important to have the value appropriately set to avoid your motor from tilting too far and your propeller accidentally eating into the plane.
+It is important to have the value appropriately set to avoid your motor from tilting too far and your propeller eating into the foam.
 3. Setting the disarmed values will dictate what position your motor will be at when disarmed.
 ### Geometry
 #### MC Motors